Did you know that retail eCommerce sales in the US are forecast to account for 23.6% of all sales by 2025?

 The checkout process is a crucial step in the buyer journey.
 It’s the final step the user takes before confirming their purchase.
 Having a long and confusing checkout process can cause potential buyers to abandon their cart in frustration.
 In fact, research shows that over 63% of eCommerce shopping carts are abandoned!

-While the Gravity Forms WooCommerce Add-ons plugin allows you to add Gravity Forms to your product pages, it does not allow you to replace the WooCommerce checkout form.
+While the Gravity Forms WooCommerce Add-ons plugin and the GS Product Configurator plugin allows you to add Gravity Forms to your product pages, it does not allow you to replace the WooCommerce checkout form.

 However, there are ways to customize the default WooCommerce checkout form.
 For example, the Checkout Field Manager add-on allows you to collect additional user information and customize the checkout process based on user role.